Drup/drup.github.io/_posts/2016-08-02-difflists.md

 In typechecker language, this means "You are trying to export typing information that you don't have", the type information is trying to escape!
 We have no information about the type of what's inside the list at all: it's always `ex_list`, the `'a` is hidden.

-This way of making heterogeneous lists will works if either:
+This way of making heterogeneous lists will work if either:

 - We never need to get out elements.
 - We have more information about what can be put inside (using type witnesses, for example).